 Sleep apnea is a dangerous condition that afflicts millions of people.
 Unfortunately, many of them do not even realize they have a problem!
 They may suffer from snoring and daily exhaustion for years before they seek medical treatment.
 If you suspect you have sleep apnea, the time to take action is now!
 The sooner you receive treatment, the sooner you can start enjoying your life again.
-On this page, we discuss what sleep apnea is, how you can recognize its symptoms, and how our team may be able to provide treatment.
+On this page, we discuss what sleep apnea is, how you can recognize its symptoms, and how our team may be able to provide sleep apnea therapy in Carlsbad, CA.

 There are a few different types of sleep apnea, but obstructive sleep apnea (OSA) is the most common.
 In OSA, the soft tissues in the mouth or throat block the airway at night, leading to short pauses in breathing.
 Individuals with mild sleep apnea may stop breathing just a few times each hour, but in severe cases, the pauses in breathing may occur hundreds of times each night.